Might and Magic VII: For Blood and Honor: Plot

-Meanwhile, on the Emerald Isles, the wealthy Lord Markham organises a scavenger hunt, with first prize being the deeds to the Castle of Harmondale and its surrounding lands.
-A new party of four player characters takes up the challenge and wins the competition, becoming the new Lords of Harmondale, only to discover upon arriving to their new home that the castle fell into a dreadful state of dilapidation.
-After clearing out some unwelcome guests, and getting help from Hothfarr IX, king of the dwarves of Stone City, to repair their castle, the new Lords soon return to their restored castle only to find diplomats waiting for them, each representing either the human kingdom of Erathia or the elven kingdom of Avlee and asking the party to meet each kingdom's leader: King Eldrich Parson, leader of the elves of Avlee, and Queen Catherine Ironfist, leader of the humans of Erathia.
-Through them, the party learn why Markham was offering Harmondale as a prize; unbeknown to them, their new home lay in disputed territory that both Avlee and Erathia had laid a claim on, and has now resulted in both battles between both kingdoms, despite the efforts of an Arbiter in the matter, Judge Grey.
+Meanwhile, on Emerald Isle, the wealthy Lord Markham organises a scavenger hunt for adventurers, with first prize being the deed to Castle Harmondale on the mainland and its surrounding township.
+A new party of four player characters takes up the challenge and wins the competition, becoming the new Lords of Harmondale, only to discover upon arriving to their new home that the castle has fallen into a dreadful state of dilapidation.
+After clearing out some goblins and rats, and getting help from Hothfarr IX, king of the dwarves of Stone City, to repair their castle, the new Lords soon return to their restored castle only to find diplomats waiting for them, representing the human kingdom of Erathia and the elven kingdom of AvLee.
+Both envoys ask the party to meet their kingdom's leader: King Eldrich Parson of the elves of AvLee and Queen Catherine Ironfist of the humans of Erathia.
+Through them, the party learn why Markham was offering Harmondale as a prize; unbeknownst to them, their new home lay in disputed territory that both AvLee and Erathia had made a claim on, which has now resulted in skirmishes between the two kingdoms, despite the efforts of an Arbiter in the matter, Judge Grey.